 What can I expect when I arrive at my hotel?

+Each hotel will have its own safety measures and protocols to ensure the wellbeing of all visitors.
 In some resorts, there may be restrictions on spa treatments and excursions, and restaurants may be operating on a reduced menu.

 What do I need to do if I feel unwell on holiday?